accordproject/cicero-ui/README.md

 - [`ClauseEditor`][clauseeditor]: Functional ReactJS component which displays text of Clause in [@accordproject/markdown-editor][markdown] and parses text using associated template.
 - [`ContractEditor`][contracteditor]: Functional ReactJS component for a rich text contract editor which wraps the [@accordproject/markdown-editor][markdown] editor and assings the Clause plugin.
 - [`ErrorLogger`][errorlogger]: Functional ReactJS component for displaying model and logic errors associated with contracts and clauses with location information when applicable.
+- [`Navigation`][navigation]: Functional ReactJS component for displaying markdown headings and clause nodes associated with contracts.
 - [`ParseResult`][parseresult]:
 - [`TemplateLibrary`][templatelibrary]: Provides a ReactJS component to fetch and display a library of contract and clause templates in the [Accord Project Cicero format][cicero].
 - [`TemplateLoadingClauseEditor`][templateloadingclauseeditor]: